3 Godfathers: Production

 John Ford had already adapted the short story once before in Marked Men (1919), a silent film thought to be lost today.
-Ford's longtime friend Harry Carey Sr. starred in three adaptations of the story: Marked Men, The Three Godfathers (1916) and 3 Godfathers.
+Ford's longtime friend Harry Carey Sr. had starred in two adaptations of the story: Marked Men and The Three Godfathers (1916).
 Ford dedicated 3 Godfathers to Carey, who had died in 1947.
 At the beginning, stuntman Cliff Lyons is shown silhouetted against a sunset riding Carey's favorite horse Sonny over the words: "To the Memory of Harry Carey, Bright Star of the early western sky..."
 Carey played a former horse thief in The Three Godfathers and a prison escapee in Marked Men.

 Although the opening credits include the prefix "and introducing" before the name of Harry Carey Jr., he had previously appeared in numerous films, including Red River, another John Wayne Western released earlier in 1948.
 Carey was shocked by Ford's verbal and physical abuse on the set, but Wayne explained to Carey that it was Ford's method of coaxing the performances that he wanted from the actors.

 The story had also been adapted for the films Hell's Heroes, directed by William Wyler, and Three Godfathers (1936), directed by Richard Boleslawski.
 Film critic Leonard Maltin prefers Hell's Heroes as the "most satisfying, least sentimental" of all the films.
 He praised the "underrated" 1936 version as "beautifully shot and warmly acted."

 The film was shot primarily in Death Valley, California, although not set there.